zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 #### Setup Eureka Clients

-- add the eureka client
+- Add the eureka client
-- add the `@EurekaClient` decorator in the main file
+- Add the `@EurekaClient` decorator in the main file
-- make sure to add the required properties in the application properties
+- Make sure to add the required properties in the application properties

 ```java
 @SpringBootApplication